ietf-teep/architecture/draft-ietf-teep-architecture.md

     that normally protect user and enterprise devices from arbitrary connections from external network entities.

-    A TAM may be publicly available for use by many SPs, or a TAM may be private, and accessible by only one or a limited number of SPs.
+    A TAM may be publicly available for use by many TA developers, or a TAM may be private, and accessible by only one or a limited number of TA developers.
 It is expected that manufacturers and carriers will run their own private TAM.
-Another example of a private TAM is a TAM running as a Software-as-a-Service (SaaS) within an SP.
+Another example of a private TAM is a TAM running as a Software-as-a-Service (SaaS) hosted by a TA developer.

-    An SP or Device Administrator chooses a particular TAM based on whether the TAM is trusted by a device or set of devices.
+    A TA developer or Device Administrator chooses a particular TAM based on whether the TAM is trusted by a device or set of devices.
 The TAM is trusted by a device if the TAM's public key is an authorized Trust Anchor in the device.
-An SP or Device Administrator may run their own TAM, however the devices they wish to manage must include this TAM's pubic key in the Trust Anchor list.
+A TA developer or Device Administrator may run their own TAM, however the devices they wish to manage must include this TAM's pubic key in the Trust Anchor list.

-    An SP or Device Administrator is free to utilize multiple TAMs.
-This may be required for an SP to manage multiple different types of devices from different manufacturers, or devices on different carriers, since the Trust Anchor list on these different devices may contain different TAMs.
+    A TA developer or Device Administrator is free to utilize multiple TAMs.
+This may be required for a TA developer to manage multiple different types of devices from different manufacturers, or devices on different carriers, since the Trust Anchor list on these different devices may contain different TAMs.
 A Device Administrator may be able to add their own TAM's